durrantlab/deepfrag2/README.md

     --gpus 1
 ```

-### Using Already-Trained DeepFrag Models for Inference
+### Using Already-Trained DeepFrag2 Models for Inference

-To run DeepFrag in inference mode, users must specify the path of the .ckpt file corresponding to a specific DeepFrag model.
+To run DeepFrag2 in inference mode, users must specify the path of the .ckpt file corresponding to a specific DeepFrag2 model.
 The names of already-trained models (trained on the Binding MOAD database) can also be specified in the `--load_checkpoint` parameter, instead of the path to a specific model.
-These in-house models will be automatically downloaded into a directory  named `in-house_models`, which is created in the main directory of the DeepFrag framework.
+These in-house models will be automatically downloaded into a directory  named `in-house_models`, which is created in the main directory of the DeepFrag2 framework.
 The name of the in-house models are given below:

 | Name                     | Description                                                                                                     |
 |--------------------------|-----------------------------------------------------------------------------------------------------------------|